ChuhengWei/ChuhengWei.github.io/_pages/about.md

 Education
 ======
-* B.S. in Communication University, Beijing, China, 2013-2017
+* Ph.D in University of California-Riverside, Riverside, CA US, 2022-Present.
-* M.S. in University of Warwick, Coventry, UK, 2021-2022
+* M.S. in University of Warwick, Coventry, UK, 2021-2022.
-* Ph.D in University of California-Riverside, Riverside,CA US, 2022-Present
+* B.S. in Communication University of China, Beijing, China, 2013-2017.

 News